 So far we've worked out how to read the distance measurements that the device writes on the serial pins of its MCU, but we've been doing this by hand on a computer.
 In this post we'll look at how we can use a microcontroller to read those distance measurements, along with measurements of heading and inclination from an accelerometer and magnetometer, and send them over serial to other devices.

 There are a whole range of microcontrollers suitable for this sort of task, but I'm working with the Adafruit Feather nRF52840 Express.
-I chose this board to facilitate the use of Bluetooth LE, but many other board are suitable.
-If you use an arduino-compatible board then you may even be able to copy and past this code with very few changes.
+I chose this board to facilitate the use of Bluetooth LE, but many other boards are suitable.
+If you use an arduino-compatible board then you may even be able to copy and paste the code that we write for it with very few changes.